RobinsonBui/Eccommerce-Theme/README.md

-# Wikpis Start Theme (WST) :smiley:
+# Eccommerce Start Theme (WST)

-This is a start theme for WordPress projects built by Wikpis Marketing Digital.
+This is a start theme for WordPress projects the woocommerce.
 It uses npm or yarn like package manager through a package.json file, and Webpack like bundler of the JS and SCSS code.

 ## Installation